Academy 1-2-3 (cinema): George Hoellering

 George Hoellering was the director and producer of Hortobágy, a film about rural life in a Hungarian village of the same name.
 He arrived in Britain with the film (his main possession), his baby and his wife in 1936.
 He had previously worked as production manager (with Robert Scharfenberg) for Kuhle Wampe, which had been shown by The Film Society at the Academy in 1933.
 Hortobágy was shown at the New Gallery Cinema by The Film Club; Cohen liked it, and he joined her as director of the Academy cinema in 1937.
 During World War II a bomb badly damaged the Academy in 1940, and in the same year Hoellering was interned as an enemy alien.
 The Academy re-opened in 1944 with Hoellering as director, a position he held until his death in 1980.
 His right-hand man was his stepson Ivo Jarosy, who started as the Academy's publicist in 1938 and wrote carefully researched press releases.
 He worked closely with Peter Strausfeld (also interned with Hoellering on the Isle of Man) who created original linocut images for the Academy's distinctive posters since the cinema had a policy of not using any existing publicity material.

 Apart from European features and avant-garde or experimental films, the Academy programmed a range of documentary films such as The Way We Live by Jill Craigie, and Children On Trial by Jack Lee (shown with Zéro de Conduite by Jean Vigo), and Herbert von Karajan conducting the St. Matthew Passion by J. S. Bach (1949).
 A film which showed at The Academy after the war could obtain up to 1,000 bookings across the country, although the British commercial film industry had been slow to embrace documentaries.

 Hoellering was approached in 1965 by the writer and filmmaker Peter Whitehead, who was obsessed by Jean-Luc Godard's Alphaville and wanted to publish the screenplay.
 Although there was no script as such (since Godard had just worked from a 'treatment') Godard, through Hoellering, agreed for £200, and Whitehead reverse-engineered the screenplay by analysing and transcribing the whole film almost frame by frame.
 Whitehead made a number of music videos for the Rolling Stones in 1966 and 1967 (see below).

 Academy 1-2-3

-Academy One opened in May 1964, the small Academy Two in March 1965, and Academy Three in April 1967 after some considerable strengthening and rebuilding in the basement.
+The cinema re-opened as Academy One in May 1964, the smaller Academy Two started in March 1965, and Academy Three in April 1967 after some considerable strengthening and rebuilding in the basement.
 Hoellering died in 1980; the theatres closed permanently on 2 April 1986 and were demolished in 1989.